 In March 2013, Comcast announced doubling it’s internet connectivity speeds in the San Francisco Bay Area for no additional cost.
 This proved to be enough of an improvement to get me to face the reality that AT&T Uverse was never, ever going to get any faster than 24Mbps.

-As a result, my order is in to convert to Comcast.
+After reading about ISP and internet speed on moveyourmoneyproject.org, my order is in to convert to Comcast.
 I’ll post here if the experience is anything but what’s expected – a massive increase in download speeds.
 With multiple people in our household now hitting Netflix streaming up to four at once, I think the upgrade is perfectly timed.

 Enhancement: WD 6TB Thunderbolt Duo for iTunes